BLKSerene/Wordless/doc/doc_eng.md

     The total number of co-occurrences of the node and the collocating token with the collocating token at all possible positions in each file.

 - **3.6.6 Test Statistic**<br>
     The test statistic of the significance test conducted on the node and the collocating token in each file.
 You can change the test of statistical significance used via **Generation Settings → Test of Statistical Significance**.
-See [Tests of Statistical Significance & Measures of Effect Size](#doc-eng-4-4-3) for more details.
+See [Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-eng-4-4-3) for more details.

     Please note that test statistic is not avilable for some tests of statistical significance.

 - **3.6.7 p-value**<br>
     The p-value of the significance test conducted on the node and the collocating token in each file.
 You can change the test of statistical significance used via **Generation Settings → Test of Statistical Significance**.
-See [Tests of Statistical Significance & Measures of Effect Size](#doc-eng-4-4-3) for more details.
+See [Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-eng-4-4-3) for more details.

 - **3.6.8 Bayes Factor**<br>
-    The bayes factor of the significance test conducted on the node and the collocating token in each file.
-You can change the test of statistical significance used via **Generation Settings → Test of Statistical Significance**.
-See [Tests of Statistical Significance & Measures of Effect Size](#doc-eng-4-4-3) for more details.
+    The bayes factor the node and the collocating token in each file.
+You can change the measure of bayes factor used via **Generation Settings → Measure of Bayes Factor**.
+See [Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-eng-4-4-3) for more details.

     Please note that bayes factor is not avilable for some tests of statistical significance.

 - **3.6.9 Effect Size**<br>
     The effect size of the node and the collocating token in each file.
 You can change the measure of effect size used via **Generation Settings → Measure of Effect Size**.
-See [Tests of Statistical Significance & Measures of Effect Size](#doc-eng-4-4-3) for more details.
+See [Tests of Statistical Significance, Measures of Bayes Factor, & Measures of Effect Size](#doc-eng-4-4-3) for more details.

 - **3.6.10 Number of Files Found**<br>
     The number of files in which the node and the collocating token co-occur at least once.